osmosis-labs/mesh-security/docs/ibc/Serializability.md

 **Serializability** is a key property of blockchains, and a well-defined property in standard databases that can be accepted when certain guarantees are more important than raw throughput.
-The process of consensus and creating and ordered block of transactions provides the basis for this guarantee.
+The process of consensus and creating an ordered block of transactions provides the basis for this guarantee.
 If the state machine then executes them sequentially, we have the _serializable_ property, because we actually execute them serially.